 The guidelines are crystal clear.
 According to the American Heart Association, everyone with type 2 diabetes should be taking moderate-intensity statins.
 As far as we can tell, there are no exceptions to these rules.
 What may not be mentioned is the possibility that statins themselves may cause type-2 diabetes.
 That creates an interesting conflict.
 If statins can trigger diabetes or make it worse, should people keep taking their statin?
-This reader has been put in a double bind by his doctor.
+This reader had his HbA1c go up dramatically after he was switched to atorvastatin.

 Doctor Contradicts Idea that Statins Increase the Risk for Diabetes:

 Q. I have been taking a statin to control cholesterol for nearly 20 years.
 Over this time, my fasting blood sugar and HbA1c have risen steadily.

 My A1c just hit 7.0 so I am now officially a type 2 diabetic.
 When I asked the doctor about the connection between statins and diabetes, he said these reports are based on small populations and are not credible.
 Is that correct?

 Science: Statins Increase the Risk for Diabetes!

 A. Actually, your physician has not kept up with the medical literature.
 One of the trials pointing to a link was called JUPITER.
 In it, 17,802 older individuals volunteered to take rosuvastatin or placebo (New England Journal of Medicine, Nov.
 20, 2008).
 There was a 26 percent higher chance of diabetes among those taking rosuvastatin.

 A meta-analysis of 13 clinical trials involving over 90,000 patients confirmed that statins increase the risk of diabetes (Lancet, Feb.
 27, 2010) The authors downplayed its importance, though:

 “Statin therapy is associated with a slightly increased risk of development of diabetes, but the risk is low both in absolute terms and when compared with the reduction in coronary events.”